OpenTTD/dibridge/README.md

 This server is very limited, as in: it only bridges a single Discord channel with a single IRC channel.
 If you want to bridge multiple, you will have to run more than one server.

+## Implementation

+The idea behind this bridge is to be as native on Discord as on IRC.
+That on both sides, it is hard to notice you are not talking to a native user.

+For Discord, this means we use multi-presence.
+Every IRC user gets its own Discord user to talk to you, including its own avatar.
+Highlights on IRC, after you talked in the Discord channel, are converted to Discord highlights.
+In other words, it looks and feels like you are talking to a Disord user.

+For IRC, this also means we use multi-presence.
+Once you said something in the Discord channel, an IRC puppet is created with your name, that joins the IRC network.
+Highlights on Discord are converted to readable names on IRC, which you can use again to create a highlight on Discord.
+In other words, it looks and feels like you are talking to an IRC user.

+It is really important to make it feel as native as possible.
+This with the goal that the IRC population doesn't think strange about this, and that the Discord population can just do their thing.

+There are however some limitations:
+- Edits on Discord are not send to IRC.
+- Reactions on Discord are not send to IRC.
+- Replies on Discord are send as normal text to IRC.
+  After all, IRC doesn't know any form of threading.
+- This bridges a single Discord channel to a single IRC channel, and nothing more.
+- On IRC you do not see who is online on Discord unless they said something.
+- On Discord you do not see who is online on IRC unless they said something.

 ## Usage

 ```